bethropolis/plugin-system/README.md

 ## plugin

-here is an example plugin:
+here is an example of a plugin:
 ```php

 // eg. FILE: /plugins-folder/examplepugin.php